-When it comes to how much water women should be drinking daily, there’s no clear answer.
+When it comes to calculating how much water we should be drinking daily, there’s no clear answer.
 Indeed, we’ve all heard the eight glasses a day mandate, but—according to the Mayo Clinic—studies have produced varying recommendations over the years, and your water intake really depends on lots of various factors, including your overall health, how active you are, and the climate in which you live.
 One thing has been agreed upon by experts: Women should aim to sip around 8 ounces of healthy fluids every day (sorry Diet Coke lovers.)

 So, why is water so important?
 It not only composes about 60 percent of your body weight, but every single bodily system depends on it.
 As the Mayo Clinic pointed out, water flushes toxins out of vital organs, carries nutrients to your cells and provides a moist environment for ear, nose and throat tissues.